-Since our goal was to match the classification of the ecoregion classification to the EuroVegChecklist (Mucina et al. 2016), we refrained from merging recognized alliances or changing their assignation to superior syntaxa.
+Since our goal was to match the classification to the EuroVegChecklist (Mucina et al. 2016), we refrained from merging recognized alliances or changing their assignation to superior syntaxa.
 However, there are some cases that could deserve further scrutiny.
-For example, the two wall alliances (Galio valantiae-Parietarion judaicae and Cymbalario-Asplenion) had a large overlap in their geographic distribution, their floristic composition, their proportion of alien species, their community traits, and their ecological preferences.
-These two alliances are well recognized in the European literature, and they are generally interpreted as representing the Mediterranean (Galio valantiae-Parietarion judaicae) and temperate (Cymbalario-Asplenion) versions of wall vegetation (Brullo & Guarino 1998; Jasprica et al. 2021).
+For example, the two wall alliances (Galio valantiae-Parietarion judaicae and Cymbalario-Asplenion) had a large overlap in their geographic distribution, their floristic composition, their proportion of alien species, their community traits and their ecological preferences.
+These two alliances are well recognized in the European literature and they are generally interpreted as representing the Mediterranean (Galio valantiae-Parietarion judaicae) and temperate (Cymbalario-Asplenion) versions of wall vegetation (Brullo & Guarino 1998; Jasprica et al. 2021).
 It is therefore not surprising that in biogeographic transitional regions - such as the Iberian Atlantic territories - these two alliances coexist and show a high overlap.

-Also, there was overlap between the alliances Geo urbani-Alliarion officinalis and Aegopodion podagrariae, two alliances that can occupy ruderal to semi-natural nitrophilous fringes, and which are mostly differentiated by dominant vegetation height, as was supported by our dataset.
+For habitat classification purposes, we propose that this vegetation diversity can be summarized into 25 EUNIS habitat types: two constructed habitats (J2.5), three habitats of arable crops and gardens (V1), 16 habitats of anthropogenic grasslands (V3), two habitats of woodland clearings and fringes (R5) and two habitats of periodically-exposed shores (Q61).
+In general, we have followed the correspondence between alliances and EUNIS habitats proposed by the EUNIS expert system (Chytrý et al. 2020), except for Echio-Galactition tomentosae which, in the context of the study area, seems to be more adequately placed in the habitat V37 Annual anthropogenic herbaceous vegetation rather than in the habitat V33 Dry Mediterranean land with unpalatable non-vernal herbaceous vegetation.

-Chytrý et al. 2020Characterization of anthropogenic communities
+Characterization of anthropogenic communities

-We found 22% non-native species (including neophytes and archaeophytes) in the anthropogenic vegetation of the Iberian Atlantic ecoregion.
+We found 22% non-native species (including neophytes and archaeophytes) in the anthropogenic vegetation of the Iberian Atlantic territories.
 This percentage is intermediate between that found in urban areas of temperate Europe and North America (30-50%) (Pyšek 1998; Clemants & Moore 2003; La Sorte et al. 2007; Lososová et al. 2012) and Italy (12-26%) (Celesti-Grapow & Blasi 1998).
 A survey of anthropogenic vegetation in the north-west Balkans found 13% non-native plants, with more neophytes than archaeophytes (Silc et al. 2012).
 A similar study in the Czech Republic found 32% archaeophytes and 7% neophytes (Simonova & Lososová 2008).
-Taken together, these results suggest that the Iberian Atlantic anthropogenic vegetation shows an incidence of non-native species that is intermediate between southern and central-northern Europe, which is in agreement with the biogeographical position of our ecoregion.
-Previous studies also suggested that the non-natives were more frequent in early successional anthropogenic communities (Pyšek et al. 2004), and our results confirmed this as the proportion of native species tended to be higher in the perennial ruderal classes Artemisietea vulgaris and Epilobietea angustifolii.
+Taken together, these results suggest that the Iberian Atlantic anthropogenic vegetation shows an incidence of non-native species that is intermediate between southern and central-northern Europe, which is in agreement with the biogeographical position of our study area.
+Previous studies also suggested that the non-natives were more frequent in early successional anthropogenic communities (Pyšek et al. 2004) and our results confirmed this as the proportion of native species tended to be higher in the perennial ruderal classes Artemisietea vulgaris and Epilobietea angustifolii.
 The classes with more non-native species also tended to be those adapted to more frequent and more severe disturbances (Papaveretea rhoeadis, Digitario sanguinalis-Eragrostietea minoris, Sisymbrietea), also in agreement with previous research (Simonova & Lososová 2008).
 Archaeophytes had a higher proportion in the vegetation associated to arable habitats (Papaveretea rhoeadis, Digitario sanguinalis-Eragrostietea minoris, Sisymbrietea), in agreement with the ancient origin of archaeophytes during the development of agriculture (Zohary 1950; Preston et al. 2004).
 On the other hand, neophytes tended to be in higher proportions in vegetation types associated to wet conditions (Bidentetea), as has been found in other European regions (Chytrý et al. 2008).